karlasgeir/stalemate/README.md

 **StaleMate** is a data synchronization library for Flutter applications.
 Its primary purpose is to simplify the process of keeping remote and local data in sync while offering a flexible and agnostic approach to data storage and retrieval.
-With StaleMate, you are free to utilize any data storage or fetching method that suits your needs, be it Hive, Isar, secure storage, shared preferences, or any HTTP client for remote data retrieval.
+With StaleMate, you are free to utilize any data storage or fetching method that suits your needs, be it **Hive**, **Isar**, **secure storage**, **shared preferences**, or any **HTTP client** for remote data retrieval.

 # Key Features